ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 <<`scripts/git-release-stats 0.8.26`>>

+## Join the Initiative!

 We welcome new contributors!
+Read [here](https://www.libelektra.org/devgettingstarted/ideas) about how to get started.

+As first step, you could give us feedback about these release notes.
+Contact us via the [issue tracker](https://issues.libelektra.org).

-## Get It!
+## Get the Release!

 You can download the release from [here](https://www.libelektra.org/ftp/elektra/releases/elektra-0.8.26.tar.gz) or [GitHub](https://github.com/ElektraInitiative/ftp/blob/master/releases/elektra-0.8.26.tar.gz?raw=true)